-Based on the given data, foreclosure activity has been increasing month-over-month thus far.
+Based on the given data, foreclosure activity were increasing month-over-month thus far.
 Will it stay that way?
 We can only speculate.

-However, we know that in the Q1 of 2021, there have been 33,699 foreclosure filings, bank repossessions, default notices, or scheduled auctions.
+However, we know that in the Q1 of 2021, there were 33,699 foreclosure filings, bank repossessions, default notices, or scheduled auctions.
 If we do the math, that’s 9% more than the prior quarter but 78% less than the preceding year.

 How much does a foreclosure cost a lender?

 Lender foreclosure costs make about 26% of mortgage loan amounts.
 Why so much?
 This is mainly because lenders have to consider various expenses, like property maintenance services (that cost $69–$225 per month), title preparations fees, auction sales, etc.

 In other words, foreclosures are costly to lenders as well.

 Suppose you want to buy a foreclosed property.
 In that case, USA foreclosure statistics will tell you that the best way to go would be to contact a real estate agent who specializes in foreclosures; in 2019 alone, real estate agents sold over 5 million homes.